 - Finally, Approach clients should call our 24/7 crisis response line so that we can deploy our safety team, nurse case manager, and grief counselors as needed.
 The number is 206-812-3850.

 With so many steps to be taken, you can imagine how easy it would be to miss something in the heat of the moment.
 The members of our crisis response team will help you ensure that proper steps are taken while you and your team focus on providing compassion and support to your injured colleague and the family.

 Reduce the risk

 The Approach safety team can help you prevent injuries from happening in the first place.
-If it’s been more than a year since your company’s last safety review, use our Safety Visit Request form to schedule your annual on-site visit from Approach.
+If it’s been more than a year since your company’s last safety review, use our Safety Visit Request form to schedule your on-site visit from Approach.